Infinitietechnologies/laravel-updraft/README.md

 8. Runs post-update commands
 9. Cleans up temporary files

-If the update fails at any step, the system will attempt to restore from backup automatically.
-Detailed error information is provided both in the logs and to the user.
+Detailed error information is provided both in the logs and to the user if any step fails.

-## Rollback Process

-When rolling back to a previous version, the system performs these steps:

-1. Creates a safety backup of the current state
-2. Restores files from the selected backup
-3. Updates the application history to record the rollback

-Note: Database changes cannot be automatically reverted during rollback.
-Make sure you have a database backup if needed.

 ## Customizing the UI